peterdsharpe/NeuralFoil/README.md

 -----

 **NeuralFoil** is a tool for rapid aerodynamics analysis of airfoils, similar to [XFoil](https://web.mit.edu/drela/Public/web/xfoil/).
 NeuralFoil is [a hybrid of physics-informed machine learning techniques and analytical models, leveraging domain knowledge](./paper/out/main.pdf).
-Its learned core is trained on [tens of millions of XFoil runs](#geometry-parameterization-and-training-data).
+Its learned core is trained on [nearly 8 million XFoil runs](#geometry-parameterization-and-training-data).

 NeuralFoil is available here as a pure Python+NumPy standalone, but it is also [available within AeroSandbox](#extended-features-transonics-post-stall-control-surface-deflections), which extends it with advanced features.
 With this extension, NeuralFoil can give you **viscous, compressible airfoil aerodynamics for (nearly) any airfoil, with control surface deflections, across $360^\circ$ angle of attack, at any Reynolds number, all very quickly** (~5 milliseconds).
 And, it's guaranteed to return an answer (no non-convergence issues), it's vectorized, and it's $C^\infty$-continuous (critical for gradient-based optimization).
 For aerodynamics experts: NeuralFoil will also give you fine-grained boundary layer control ($N_{\rm crit}$, forced trips) and information ($\theta$, $H$, $u_e/V_\infty$, and pressure distributions).